wenleicao/wenleicao.github.io/_posts/2022-02-12-Use_Regex_to_Partially_Replace_Text_in_Python.md

 You use regex rule to define a pattern, then use a regex function (match, search, findall, sub) to see if there are matches.
 If so, you might want to list them, or want to replace them with other words.

 Here is use case:
 We are in the process of transitioning SAS proc SQL query to Teradata query.
 Since a lot of functions used in both systems are different.
 I will need to do a lot of changing functions repetitively.
 Of course, this is not a fun job.
 Can we use python to parse the change?
-(You know I am not a big fan of repetitive work :smirk:).
+(You know I am not a big fan of repetitive work :).
 For example, I want to change the following.
 I already simplified it.
 You can think there could be many columns.

 <img src="/images/blog47/1sample_query.PNG">

 #goal: strip(left(b.type_rw)) -> trim(b.type_rw)

-Now if we take a close look, the partial string needs to be replaced (left side: “strip(left(“, right side, “)” ).
+Now if we take a close look, the partial string needs to be replaced (left side: "strip(left(", right side, "))" .
 The middle part needs to be kept.
 This is just part of the string, if there are multiple such patterns, we want them all replaced with a new function, but the middle part needs to be dynamically kept as original.
 Therefore if something like below.
 Then should be able to converted accordingly.

 strip(left(b.type_rw)) -> trim(b.type_rw)
 strip(left(c.type_rw)) -> trim(c.type_rw)

-In addition, you cannot use the find and replace edit function, because if you replace ‘))’ for all text, the line 10 will be impacted.
+In addition, you cannot use the find and replace edit function, because if you replace "))" for all text, the line 10 will be impacted.

 At first, I was not able to figure out how to use regex to do it.
 To me, regex will match a pattern and replace all text with another string.
 But in this case, I need to keep certain parts of it intact.
 I ended up creating a function of my own to do the work.
 Let us break it up into pseudo code.